Lucid Trading Explained: LucidTest and LucidPro Guide

 Lucid allows flexible and creative trading within realistic boundaries.

-News trading: Permitted at trader discretion, see Does Lucid Trading Allow News Trading?
-Full Guide for full details
+• News trading: Permitted at trader discretion, see our full guide on Lucid Trading's news trading rules for complete details

 Prohibited Trading Behavior